 Intelligent search and recommendation systems

-AI databases support advanced NLP tasks so applications like chatbots, language translation services, and sentiment analysis tools process and understand human language more effectively.
+AI databases support advanced NLP tasks so that applications like chatbots, language translation services, and sentiment analysis tools process and understand human language more effectively.

 Choosing the right AI database